-During Step 2, your Urban County should also communicate with potentially eligible Metropolitan Cities in your county to determine their plans for participation or nonparticipation in your Urban County for FYs 2025-27.
-GO TO SECTION 3.3.3 for the deadline for potentially eligible Metropolitan Cities (already identified before July 2024) to notify Urban Counties and local CPD field offices of their decisions.
+In Step 2, your Urban County should also communicate with potentially eligible Metropolitan Cities to determine their plans for participation or nonparticipation in your Urban County for FYs 2026-28.
+GO TO SECTION 3.3.3 for the deadline for potentially eligible Metropolitan Cities (already identified before July 2025) to notify Urban Counties and local CPD field offices of their decisions.
 GO TO SECTION 3.5 for guidance on potential new Metropolitan Cities.
-(The U.S. Census Bureau will identify potential new Metropolitan Cities in July 2024.)
+(The U.S. Census Bureau will identify potential new Metropolitan Cities in July 2025.)

-2.2.3 Step 3: County drafts cooperation agreements (or amendments) and county counsel letter (Recommended: Submit to HUD for preliminary review)
+2.2.3 Step 3: County drafts cooperation agreements (or amendments) and county counsel legal opinion (Recommended: Submit to HUD for preliminary legal review)

-During this step, your county will: 1) draft cooperation agreements (or amendments) and 2) obtain a letter from your county counsel stating that the terms and provisions of the agreements (or amendments) are authorized by state and local law and that they provide full legal authority for your county to undertake, or assist in undertaking, essential community development and housing assistance activities.
+During this step, your county will: 1) draft cooperation agreements (or amendments); and 2) obtain a legal opinion from your county counsel stating that the terms and provisions of the agreements (or amendments) are authorized by state and local law and that they provide full legal authority for your county to undertake, or assist in undertaking, essential community development and housing assistance activities.